FasterSpeeding/Tanjun/docs/usage.md

         await bot.join()
 ```

-And here a Tanjun client is linked to a rest server bot instance to enable
+And here a Tanjun client is linked to a REST server bot instance to enable
 application command execution.

 Since Hikari's RESTBot doesn't have lifetime events, we have to startup and
-close Tanjun's client around the rest bot ourselves.
+close Tanjun's client around the REST bot ourselves.
 The bot should always be
 started before Tanjun.

 ### Client lifetime management